Amanda-L/WashU-DM-Project1-Regression-2022/README.md

 # Washu_datamining_project_1_Regression_2022
-Project 1: Developed univariate and multivariate linear regression models and implemented gradient descent algorithm from scratch.
+Finding the relation between features contributing to the concrete strength by using univariate and multivariate linear regression models and implementing gradient descent algorithm from scratch.

 # Information on the files